noppefoxwolf/presentations/iOSDC/24/presentation.md

 - Testing
     - Yes, but with risk.

-# How to use it?
+## What's the best situation?

 - Design case
 - Mocking case
 - Development case
 - Testing case

-## Design case
+### Design case

 - figma, Sketch cannot build real material.
 - For example, progressive blur.

-## Mocking case
+### Mocking case

 - private api has some UI.
+- before writing difficult code.
 - speedup to mocking
+- For example
-- For example, navigation subtitles.
+    - navigation subtitles.
+    - device corner raidus
+    - _UIHostingView
+    - placeholder

-## Development case
+### Development case

-- before writing difficult code.
-- You can write code without private api! getup!
+- api design
-- For example, scrolling handler
+- For example
+    - UITextView
+- reject risk

-## Testing case
+### Testing case

 - UITesting?
-- For example, _UIHostingView
+- For example
+    - XCUIElement

 # How to find it?

+- Digging
-- read stacktrace
+- Sharing

+## Digging

-- dump ObjC headers
+- ObjC headers
-- read swiftinterface
+- swiftinterface
+- Stacktrace

+### ObjC headers

+- perform _methodDescription

+### swiftinterface

+- /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk/System/Library/Frameworks/

+- Digging private api is hard and waste time.

+### Stacktrace

+- breakpoint

+## Sharing

+- Survey in SNS, gist and more.

 # Recap

+- Learn API design from APIs (include private)
+- It doesn't mean it'll be there tomorrow
+- If you known api, you can develop faster.
+- If you want to public.
     - Send your feedback to Apple

 # References

 - Vibrency Effect